bionode/gsoc18/Journal/week_5.md

  and rest of the task is also existed so we have taken the example of `CWL` for workflow failure and success.
 WHich is explained [here](https://www.commonwl.org/v1.0/Workflow.html#Workflow).

- I also made a [Pull Request-92](https://github.com/bionode/bionode-watermill/pull/91) in which I've included all the changes which is done to catch the `uncaught-errors` which occurs while running a pipeline with child-process.
-Various changes are suggested by the mentor so I've closed this Pull Request and made a new pull request [#93](https://github.com/bionode/bionode-watermill/pull/93) which contains all the chnages and currently working on this Pull request.
+ I also made a [Pull Request-93](https://github.com/bionode/bionode-watermill/pull/93) in which I've included all the changes which is done to catch the `uncaught-errors` which occurs while running a pipeline with child-process.

 ### Creating a WorkFlow State

-In this i've created a `workflowState` file which will tell the state of the process whether is `PermanentFailed`, `TemporaryFailed` or `Success`.
+In this i've created a `workflowState` file which will tell the state of the wotkflow whether it is `PermanentFailed`, `TemporaryFailed` or `Success`.
 Here I've used Redux because we can debug with the redux very easily and code can be written easily.